 Skip tracing is the act of collecting information on a hard-to-find individual in order to locate them.
 “Skip” derives from the commonly used phrase “to skip town” and refers to the person who needs to be found.
 “Tracing” refers to the act of tracking them down.

 A lot of skip tracing is understanding where and how to gather relevant information.
 Skip tracers will often conduct interviews with people who are close to their subject and engage in surveillance.
-They will also use the internet, searching for a subject’s online presence as well as using skip tracing software and extensive databases.
+They will also use the internet, searching for a subject’s online presence as well as using skip tracing software and extensive subscription-based databases not available to the general public.

 ServeNow.com is a trusted network of local, pre-screened process servers and legal support professionals.
 To find a professional process server that can help you with skip tracing, please do a search for a city or zip code.